Key insights:

 5. Lifestyle: How much will you really use your pool?

-The only way to determine how much you’ll really use your pool is to consider your family’s lifestyle.
+The only way to determine how much you’ll use your pool is to consider your family’s lifestyle.

-Before making the investment, ask these specific questions:
+Before investing, ask yourself these specific questions:

 6. Your property: Can you accommodate a pool?

 In many neighborhoods, it’s necessary to maintain specific backyard pool legalities.
-For example, building permits are likely required before construction begins, along with additional permits on plumbing, electrical and mechanical features.
+For example, building permits are likely required before construction begins, along with additional permits for plumbing, electrical and mechanical features.
 Local safety requirements and restrictions could also be in place.
 Check with your city to better understand the pool regulations in your area.

 7. Return on investment: How much value does a pool add?